||Bearclaw Poppy Trail

 As the trail

-reaches Bloomington, you can turn around and do it all backwards, or take the city streets
+reaches Bloomington, you can turn around for the out-and-back ride.
+Because

 the trail in west Bloomington.